top of page

 Regeneration Section

 This is where most of the heat transfer takes place.
-There is the raw incoming product on one side of the plate and pasteurized product on the other side.
+There is the raw incoming product on one side of the plate and the pasteurized product on the other side.
 The incoming product is being pre-heated by the existing product, which is in turn being cooled by the incoming.
 This recovers 90% or more of the energy and reduces utility costs for both heating and cooling.

 Heating Section